curl/curl/docs/SECURITY-ADVISORY.md

 ### `Makefile`

-The new CVE webpage file name needs to be added in the `Makefile`'s `CVELIST` macro.
+The new CVE web page file name needs to be added in the `Makefile`'s `CVELIST` macro.

-When the markdown is in place and the `Makefile` and `vuln.pm` are updated, all other files and metadata for all curl CVEs and versions get generated automatically using those files.
+When the markdown is in place and the `Makefile` and `vuln.pm` are updated, all other files and metadata for all curl advisories and versions get generated automatically using those files.

 ## Document format